markongithub/gtfstk/README.rst

 GTFS Toolkit
 ============
-This is a set of Python 2.7 tools for processing `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>`_ data.
+This is a set of Python 2.7 tools for processing `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>`_ data in memory without a database.
-It's mostly for collecting routes and stops stats, such as mean daily service distance per route and mean daily number of vehicles per stop.
+It's mostly for computing network-level statistics, such as mean daily service distance per route and mean daily number of vehicles per stop.
 Uses Pandas and Shapely to do the heavy lifting.

 Warning